Tonie-NG/Scrape-Tool/README.md

 - Wait for a response.

 ## Requirements
-- To use this tool, you need to have recent version of node and git installed on your device
+- To use this tool, you need to have recent version of node installed on your device